ibm-cloud-docs/Cloudant/api/authentication.md

 Within {{site.data.keyword.cloudant_short_notm}},
 the key is a cookie that is named `AuthSession`.

 When you create or use performance-critical {{site.data.keyword.cloudant_short_notm}} applications, cookie authentication has more benefits when compared with Basic authentication.
 Therefore, use cookie authentication whenever possible.
-{: tip}
+{: note}

 ## Basic Authentication
 {: #basic-authentication}